 This trend of trading the ranks of JEE Toppers is not something new.
-In 2011, Times of India along with IITians Pace conducted a sting operation on a broker who was dealing with the buying and selling of top rankers at the JEE.
+In 2011, Times of India conducted a sting operation on a broker who was dealing with the buying and selling of top rankers at the JEE.

-The broker said he could provide 30-40 candidates from three classes in Kota (Bansal, Resonance and Vibrant) who would definitely score a rank below 100 at JEE.
+The broker said he could provide 30-40 candidates from three classes in Kota who would definitely score a rank below 100 at JEE.
 Each of these students would come for Rs 10,000.
 He said he could also provide a few more kids who would probably make it to the IITs, but with a rank above 100 on a price of Rs 5,000 per head.

 From his conversation, it was very clear that he was in contact with some top students who are performing very well, and were most likely to clear IIT JEE with very good ranks.
 He was trying to sell the upcoming IIT JEE ranks of students to the coaching institute.

-But why these coaching institutes do this unfair practice of buying students ranks?
+But why do these coaching institutes buy students ranks?

 Coaching industry is booming in India, a multi billion industry now.
 It’s a rat race and everyone wants to outshine others.
 Coaching institutes are trying hard to buy ranks, interested students getting handsome returns by selling their JEE ranks, and sometimes school plays the role of intermediary who provide students details to these institutes.

-Every year, after the results, coaching institutes displays and highlights their successful students.
+Every year, after the results, coaching institutes display and highlight their successful students.
 Some of them vouch for thousands, some hundreds.
 And the funny thing is, If you calculate the total of these numbers, it surpasses the total number of official candidates who cleared JEE!